Olivier

 2. Walking and Awareness

 Walking also facilitates greater self-awareness and environmental awareness, which is crucial in photography.
 According to Jon Kabat-Zinn, founder of the Mindfulness-Based Stress Reduction (MBSR) method, active meditation enhances the ability to focus on the present moment.
-This focus can be particularly useful for a photographer, as it allows for a more refined observation of details, shadows, and colors, even though the latter may be less relevant in the field of black-and-white photography.
+This focus can be particularly useful for a photographer, as it allows for a more refined observation of details, shadows, and colors, even though the latter may be less relevant in the field of black and white photography.

 3. Inspiration Through Observation